Nebotxavi/-React_Portfolio-Hacker_Meaows/README.md

 Main freatures:

 - LocalStorage and settings based on personalized options
+- useContext Hook
 - API fetching based on filtering and querying
-- useContext Hook
-- CSS
+- Custom CSS

-DRAFT deployed version: <a href="https://shielded-castle-01457.herokuapp.com/" target="_blank">https://shielded-castle-01457.herokuapp.com/</a>
+Deployed version: <a href="https://shielded-castle-01457.herokuapp.com/" target="_blank">https://shielded-castle-01457.herokuapp.com/</a>

 It will take some time to load the first time due to server limitations.